MetaSys-LISBP/IsoCor/doc/quickstart.rst

 You are now ready to start IsoCor.

-If this method does not work, you should ask your local IT department "how to install a Python 3 package from PyPi" on your computer.
+If this method does not work, you should ask your local system administrator or the IT department "how to install a Python 3 package from PyPi" on your computer.

 Alternatives & update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^